bwesterb/draft-schwabe-cfrg-kyber/draft-cfrg-schwabe-kyber.md

 - Use KDF/PRF2 to compute rejection shared secret instead of G.

-- Add note on KyberSlash.
+- Remove hash of shame.

 ## Since draft-schwabe-cfrg-kyber-02